The Planted Pantry » Sides & Appetizers » Vegan Garlic Mashed Potatoes

 • Try these customizations: Add sauteed diced onions; top with vegan or real cheddar cheese, chives, sour cream, etc.

-A Small bowl of vegan garlic mashed potatoes covered in homemade vegan gravy
+full bowl of vegan mashed potatoes with easy vegan gravy on top

 Vegan Garlic Mashed Potatoes